 Hatha yoga is the physical side of yoga, and it’s designed to prepare your body to help your brain to calm down and still during meditation.
 While it may seem counterintuitive that one should use exercise to better meditate, the theory is that physical stamina allows you to be still for longer.

 When you were in the depths of your substance use disorder, the odds are good that taking care of your body wasn’t one of your top priorities.
 Through yoga, you can slowly regain your physical health, which can be incredibly empowering as you slowly take back control of your life.

 Yoga focuses on three different areas of musculoskeletal health:

-By engaging your body (move a muscle), you can change the direction of your thinking through the simple act of moving.
-Movement triggers different neural pathways and chemicals in your brain that can overpower the cravings and obsessions.
+By engaging your body (moving a muscle), you can change the direction of your thinking through the simple act of moving.
+Movement triggers different neural pathways and chemicals in your brain that can overpower cravings and obsessions.

 To give you an idea about how effective exercise can be when it comes to your mental health, a study including 1.2 million people in the United States found that people who exercise report 1.5 fewer days of poor mental health each month compared with those who lead more sedentary lifestyles.

 Diving a little deeper, ample research has shown that yoga lowers the levels of cortisol hormones in your body, which are the hormones related to stress.
 As an example, one study of 52 women concluded that, “Depression, anxiety, and stress decreased significantly in women after 12 sessions of regular hatha yoga practice.”